A Spicy Kidney Bean Tomato Dip that is cheap, nutritious and takes a few minutes to make.

 - Salt and pepper, to taste

 - a splash of Water, for oil free “frying”

 - Add the onion, garlic and water to a pan and simmer for 4-5 mins until softened.

-- Then add everything apart from the lime and chia and simmer for 2-3 mins.
+- Then add everything for the bean dip apart from the lime and chia and simmer for 2-3 mins.

 - Mash the dip with a potato masher, just roughly to get a chunky but spreadable consistency.

-- Add the lime juice, chia seeds then stir and serve.
+- Add the lime juice, chia seeds then stir and serve the kidney bean dip.

-- Tastes great either still warm or chilled from the fridge.
+- This high protein vegan dip tastes great either still warm or chilled from the fridge.